 - Check the soffit openings and any gable openings or turbine openings on the roof.

-- Have a professional treatment the exterior walls west and south of the house near the eaves.
+- Have a professional treat the exterior walls west and south of the house near the eaves.
 This treatment should be completed by mid-August.